• Skip to main content

 A weak VRM will heat up and thermally throttle, reducing the CPU speed.
 If your CPU is power-hungry (like my i9), that requires a significantly beefier VRM configuration to feed it with enough electricity.

-You can find lists made by enthusiasts, carefully examining the VRM quality of each motherboard on the market.
+You can find motherboard lists made by enthusiasts, carefully examining the VRM quality of each.
 Here’s the one I used to find myself a solid Z390 (an i9-9900’s chipset) motherboard.
-There are links to other similar tables (for other chipsets) at the spreadsheet’s bottom.
+There are links to similar lists for other chipsets on the spreadsheet’s very bottom.

 I picked the Gigabyte AORUS Z390 Mini-ITX.
 Not only because it has a great VRM, but also because Mini-ITX boards are the only Z390 boards that come with an HDMI2.0 port for the integrated GPU.
-HDMI2.0 will allow me to run the TV at [email protected] instead of 30hz with HDMI1.4.
+HDMI2.0 allowed the 4K LG TV I used to run at 60hz, instead of 30hz with HDMI1.4.

-Of course, you don’t need a top-tier VRM if you didn’t buy a monster of a CPU.
-A tier-III motherboard will suffice for an i5 or an equivalent Ryzen at stock speeds, while I wouldn’t go below tier-II for anything else.
+Of course, you don’t need a top-tier VRM if you don’t buy a monster CPU.
+A tier-III motherboard will suffice for an i5 or an equivalent Ryzen at stock speeds, though I wouldn’t go below tier-II for anything.

 My point is, don’t cheap out on the board.
 The cheap ones usually mean cutting something out in order to accommodate an imposed price restriction, and you’re never (or very, very rarely) going to get the desired result combining a performance part with a budget part.